Integration with EMR Systems

 Today, DS smart connects to the Attendant Connected Vital Signs Monitor, the Attendant Bluetooth Wheelchair Scale and the Attendant Bluetooth Digital Chair Scale.
 If you’ve purchased an earlier model of these devices, they may be compatible after an upgrade.
 Contact your account manager for more details and associated upgrade fees.

-We are continually developing national brand partners to make preferred equipment compatible with DS smart.
+We are continually developing national brand partners to make preferred equipment compatible.
+Currently, the DS smart solution integrates with certain Attendant products, Welch Allyn Connex Spot Monitors, and Detecto Bluetooth-enabled scales.
 Please contact your account manager with specific questions.

 Currently, DS smart is available on tablets only; however, an iPhone app is currently in development.